 doctor operating

-Preventing a Heart Attack: Advice from a Cardiologist
+Preventing a Heart Attack: Advice From a Cardiologist

 Half of people who have a heart attack don’t have symptoms first.
 Learn to minimize your risk.

-Atrium Health doesn’t just treat cardiovascular disease.
-It’s one of few healthcare systems in the country that has cardiologists dedicated to the prevention of cardiovascular disease.
-To celebrate American Heart Month, we asked Dr. Michael Shapiro, Director of the Center for Preventive Cardiology at Atrium Health Wake Forest Baptist, to answer some of the most frequently asked questions about maintaining heart health and preventing heart attacks.
+To celebrate American Heart Month, we asked Dr. Michael Shapiro, Director of the Center for Preventive Cardiology at Wake Forest Baptist, to answer some of the most frequently asked questions about maintaining heart health and preventing heart attacks.

 What do you wish more people knew about maintaining good heart health?